ofiwg/libfabric/man/fi_getinfo.3.md

 created using the returned fi_info.
 The set of modes are listed below.
 If a NULL hints structure is provided, then the provider's supported set of modes will be returned in the info structure(s).

+*FI_ASYNC_IOV*
+: Applications can reference multiple data buffers as part of a single operation through the use of IO vectors (SGEs).
+Typically, the contents of an IO vector are copied by the provider into an internal buffer area, or directly to the underlying hardware.
+  However, when a large number of IOV entries are supported, IOV buffering may have a negative impact on performance and memory consumption.
+The FI_ASYNC_IOV mode indicates that the application must provide the buffering needed for the IO vectors.
+When set, an application must not modify an IO vector of length > 1, including any related memory descriptor array, until the associated operation has completed.

+*FI_BUFFERED_RECV*
+: The buffered receive mode bit indicates that the provider owns the data buffer(s) that are accessed by the networking layer for received messages.
+Typically, this implies that data must be copied from the provider buffer into the application buffer.
+Applications that can handle message processing from network allocated data buffers can set this mode bit to avoid copies.
+For full details on application requirements to support this mode, see the 'Buffered Receives' section in [`fi_msg`(3)](fi_msg.3.html).
+This mode bit applies to FI_MSG and FI_TAGGED receive operations.

 *FI_CONTEXT*
 : Specifies that the provider requires that applications use struct